 The architecture behind the battling monsters: A tale of two clusters

-PennyPop needed a cloud application management platform that would help them maintain a secure, reliable infrastructure without needed a full time systems adminstrator (or two) on their team.
+PennyPop needed a cloud application management platform that would help them maintain a secure, reliable infrastructure without the need for a full time systems administrator (or two).
 In addition, the company values keeping a very small team and pushing out features very quickly over nearly everything else, as this allows them to keep pace with a rapidly changing market and earn higher profit margins.
 By using Engine Yard, the company has been able to scale, configure and deploy with ease since the vast majority of necessary system configuration for web applications and databases is already handled out of the box, leaving very little for PennyPop’s personnel to do other than write great code and build a great game.
-As a result, PennyPop has been able to implement a Ruby backend capable of processing approximately 40,000 requests per minute and an innovative data storage practice while meeting their business goal of increasing customer demand while maintaining a small, tight team.
+As a result, PennyPop has been able to implement a Ruby backend capable of processing approximately 40,000 requests per minute using an innovative data storage practice while meeting their business goal of increasing customer demand while maintaining a small, tight team.